rbowen/modrewrite_and_friends/20_mod_rewrite.rst

 RewriteRule
 -----------

-We're going to start with the `RewriteRule` directive, as it is the workhorse of mod_rewrite, and the directive that you'll encounter most frequently.
+We'll start the main technical discussion of mod_rewrite with the `RewriteRule` directive, as it is the workhorse of mod_rewrite, and the directive that you'll encounter most frequently.

 `RewriteRule` performs manipulation of a requested URL, and along the way can do a number of additional things.